-NHS England and NHS Improvement have commissioned several digital support programmes for people with diabetes that are available now – these are listed below.
+NHS England have commissioned several digital support programmes for people with diabetes that are available now – these are listed below.

-The NHS Long Term Plan outlined NHS England and NHS Improvement’s commitment to expand self-management services for individuals with type 2 diabetes through commissioning Healthy Living for people with type 2 diabetes (or Healthy Living for short).
+The NHS Long Term Plan outlined NHS England’s commitment to expand self-management services for individuals with type 2 diabetes through commissioning Healthy Living for people with type 2 diabetes (or Healthy Living for short).

 Healthy Living is a free online service designed to provide advice and information to people living with type 2 diabetes, to help them better manage their condition.

 There is no GP referral requirement to access Healthy Living, people can self-refer at www.healthyliving.nhs.uk